LiberTEM/LiberTEM/docs/source/tips.rst

     cgexec -g cpu:slow pytest tests/

-This is useful, for example, to debug test failures that only seem to happen in CI.
+This is useful, for example, to debug test failures that only seem to happen in CI or under heavy load.
+Note that tools like :code:`cgcreate` only work with cgroups v1, with newer distributions using cgroups v2 you may have to adapt these instructions.

 .. _`jupyter install`: